 Yep.

-The Obama administration also contributed to the in Israel by refusing to listen to Israeli concerns—concerns shared by Israelis of every political stripe—about the impending deal with Iran.
+The Obama administration also contributed to the election results in Israel by refusing to listen to Israeli concerns—concerns shared by Israelis of every political stripe—about the impending deal with Iran.
 Many Israelis have given up any hope of influencing the Obama administration to demand more from the Iranians.
 The current deal contains a sunset provision which all but guarantees that Iran will have nuclear weapons within a decade.

 Obama seems to think a bad deal is better than no deal.